The best full-frame compact cameras in 2025: a short list, but a great one!

 ❌ Poor battery life: The camera’s impressive features come at the cost of battery life, making a spar battery essential.

-The second-generation RX1R is getting on now (it was launched in 2015), but its 42.4MP resolution is still impressive today.
-The sensor boasts the world’s first variable optical low-pass filter, which can switch its effects on or off depending on the subject you’re shooting, maximizing detail without increasing the risk of moiré patterning.
+The second-generation RX1R is getting on now (it was launched in 2015, and can nowadays only be bought secondhand), but its 42.4MP resolution is still impressive today.
+The sensor boasts the world’s first variable optical low-pass filter, which can switch its effects on or off depending on your shooting subject, maximizing detail without increasing the risk of moiré patterning.

 The sensor is paired with a 35mm fixed focal length Zeiss Sonnar T* lens with an f/2 maximum aperture.
-It all comes together to produce stunning image quality with amazing detail, with nicely saturated colors.
+It all comes together to produce stunning image quality with amazing detail and nicely saturated colors.

 ✅ Dedicated monochrome sensor: The Monochrom is designed exclusively for black-and-white photography